SARVESHKHANDELWAL/Chat-Box-Application/README.md

   <br>
   <a href="http://www.amitmerchant.com/electron-markdownify"><img src="https://dynamic.brandcrowd.com/asset/logo/0b27707f-4ea7-4a7e-a51f-807a81f8f2f7/logo?v=4&text=+CHat-Draw" alt="Markdownify" width="400"></a>
 </h1>
-<h4 align="center">⇸ Web Application which let work together and play game,draw and explain things easily to other and have chat with it. ⇷</h4>
+<h4 align="center">:point_right: Web Application which let work together and play game,draw and explain things easily to other and have chat with it. :point_left:</h4>
 <p align="center">
   <a href="#key-features">Key Features</a> •
   <a href="#key-features">How-To-Use</a> •